×

 How does closing a bank account affect your credit?

-Banks don’t report to the credit bureaus, but that doesn’t mean your banking history can’t still make an appearance.
+Banks don’t report to the credit bureaus, but that doesn’t mean your banking history can’t still appear.

-Additionally, closing an overdrafted account may put a negative mark on your ChexSystems report.
-This can make it difficult to open a new account in the future.
+Additionally, closing an overdraft account may negatively mark your ChexSystems report, making it difficult to open a new account.

 How to close a checking account without hurting your credit

-Fortunately, it’s pretty easy to close your bank account without impacting your credit score.
+Closing your bank account without impacting your credit score is easy.
 Here’s how.

 Outstanding negative balance

-Closing an account with a negative balance as the result of something like an overdraft may result in you being sent to collections.
+Closing an account with a negative balance due to an overdraft may result in being sent to collections.
 As such, the first thing you should do before closing your account is pay off your debt.
 If you can’t afford the payment upfront, the bank may be willing to work out a payment schedule.

 Fees